ejt1/better-autoclicker/README.md

 - **Centered animations**: Toggle whether click animations appear at the cookie's center
 - **Auto-click golden cookies**: Automatically click golden cookies when they appear
 - **Auto-click wrath cookies**: Automatically click wrath cookies when they appear
+- **Auto-click seasonal cookies**: Automatically click seasonal cookies when they appear
 - **Auto-pop Wrinklers**: Automatically pop wrinklers when they have stored cookies
 - **Click delay**: Adjust the timing between wrinkler pops